-After starting the vehicle, fully depress the brake pedal and move the shift selector from P (Park) to any of the desired shift positions.
+After starting the engine, fully depress the brake pedal and move the shift selector from P (Park) to any of the desired shift positions.

-Apply the parking brake if the shift selector is in any position while the READY light is OFF.
+Apply the parking brake if the shift selector is in any position while the engine is not running.
 Failure to do so could cause the vehicle to move unexpectedly or roll away and result in serious personal injury or property damage.